NaN72dev/aoc-2024-ts/README.md

-# aoc-2024
+# Advent of Code 2024

 My ***really late*** and ***very janky*** attempt to solve [Advent of Code 2024](https://adventofcode.com/2024)

-Install dependencies to run the code
+Install dependencies to run the code.

 ```sh
 pnpm install
 ```

+This repo is generated with [Advent of Code Typescript Template](https://github.com/edge33/AdventOfCode-typescript-template), day 1 - 4 is imported from [my own repo](https://github.com/NaN72dev/aoc-2024`).

 # [Day 1](https://adventofcode.com/2024/day/1)